Alejandra Chavez Stuart

 Dr. Alejandra Chavez Stuart is a Academic Coordinator in the School of Counseling.
 She graduated with an undergraduate degree in Journalism from Michigan State University, and received a Master’s in Community Mental Health Counseling from Argosy University, Dallas.
 She completed her Doctoral degree at Argosy University in Counselor Education and Supervision.
 Her dissertation was on the transitional relationship from companions to co-therapists: examining the human dog bond.
-Her research interests include Animal Assisted Therapy, Multiculturalism, and Ethics.
-She is part of the Colorado School Counselor Association as well as the American School Counselor Association, Colorado Counseling Association and American Counselor Education and Supervision.
+Her research interests include Animal Assisted Therapy, Multiculturalism, Inclusive Teaching, and Ethics.
 Clinical experience has centered around early childhood and childhood counseling.
 She has worked in schools, private practice, and clinical centers for over five years before moving into a school counselor position.
-She also worked in substance abuse and domestic violence briefly.
 She was an elementary and high school counselor as well.
-The topics she has taught included Research and Program Evaluation, Multicultural Counseling, Assessment, Ethics and Laws, Trauma and Disaster Mental Health, and Skills.
+At the university level, she has taught Research and Program Evaluation, Multicultural Counseling, Assessment, Ethics and Laws, Trauma and Disaster Mental Health, and Skills.

 As an educator, she is learner-centered, valuing the student’s strengths and ambitions.
 She believes in gaining real world practice through experiential learning to develop the skills, knowledge, and awareness necessary to become effective counselors and/or school counselors.